The Truth About Computer Audio

 Ifi Micro iDSD DAC $699 - The best DAC at this price point.
 Hands down.
 The only DAC at this point.
 Can be fine tuned and matched to any headphone.
 Enjoy fantastic detail and clarity with this state of the art product

-North Star Supremo $4,499 - One of the finest DACs regardless of price.
+ORB JADE DSD DAC $1,399 - One of the finest DACs at a deal of a price.
 Immersive 3D sound with effortless dynamics, totally unforced limitless resolution and a totally natural midrange.

 Weiss DAC501 $8,799 - The big brother of the DAC202.
 Many notable extra functions and a slightly larger soundstage and more "float in the air" precision.
 98% as good as any digital we've ever heard.
 Not analog, but equally expressive.

 Accuphase DC-37 $17,999 - The finest DAC ever made.
 Built by hand in Japan, this DAC will transform any system to create a level of clarity and detail that is unmatched.
 This is perhaps the only DAC that comes close to top tier analog.

 HIGH RESOLUTION MUSIC

 The other big buzz amongst the audiophile community right now is high resolution downloads.
 CDs have 16 bits, 44,100 times per second.
 Theoretically this is more than the human ear needs to perceive the sound as perfect, but in practice it's not.
 When you go to 24 bits, it's noticeably more continuous and less artificial and when you increase the sampling rate to 48,000, 88,000, 96,000 or even 192,000 times per second, it just gets better.